 Although some hunters specifically target black bears, most bears are harvested opportunistically during general deer and elk seasons.
 Consequently, annual harvest and hunter success can vary quite a bit from one year to the next.
-Since 2004, hunter success in District 1 GMUs has varied from 4 percent to 18 percent.
+Since 2004, hunter success in District 1 GMUs has varied from 4% to 18%.
 The success rate is likely higher for hunters who specifically hunt black bears versus those who buy a bear tag just in case they see one while deer or elk hunting.

 Overall, annual black bear harvest during the general bear season in District 1 showed a stable trend from 2014 to 2016 before declining sharply in 2017 and 2018 (Figure 6).
-Harvest increased a bit in 2019 and may continue to fluctuate up and down.
+Harvest has remained stable since 2019.

 At the GMU level, most black bears will likely be harvested in GMUs 101 (Sherman), 117 (49 Degrees North), and 121 (Huckleberry).
-Harvest numbers, during the 2019 season and compared to long-term (ten year) and short-term (five year) averages, show a slight decrease in harvest in most GMUs within District 1 (Figure 7).
-Based on the past 3-years of harvest and the 2019 regulation change (August 1 opener and two bear bag limit), it is hard to predict what black bear harvest may be in 2020.
+Harvest numbers, during the 2021 season and compared to long-term (ten year) and short-term (five year) averages, show a stable harvest in most GMUs within District 1 (Figure 7).
+Following the 2019 regulation change (August 1 opener and two bear bag limit), harvest throughout District 1 increased and has stabilized.

 Figure 6.
-Trends in the number of male and female black bears harvested during the general bear season in District 1 (GMUs 101-121), 2010-2019.
+Trends in the number of male and female black bears harvested during the general bear season in District 1 (GMUs 101-121), 2013-2022.
 Harvest estimates do not include bears harvested during spring permit seasons or bears removed because they were causing damage to private property.
-The sex of harvested bears is not available for 2011.

 Figure 7.
-The number of black bears harvested in each GMU during the 2019 general bear season in District 1.
-Also included are the 10-year (2010-2019) and 5-year (2015-2019) average for the total number of bears harvested in each GMU.
+The number of black bears harvested in each GMU during the 2022 general bear season in District 1.
+Also included are the 10-year (2013-2022) and 5-year (2018-2022) average for the total number of bears harvested in each GMU.